endurabyte/FitEdit.Browser/README.md

 ## FitEdit

 FitEdit is a training data manager that keeps a local database of all your workouts.
-Learn more https://www.fitedit.io/
+Learn more at https://www.fitedit.io/

 ## extension